developer-onizuka/What_is_AzureAD/README.md

 # 2. Azure Active Directory
 - Step1: Create a new tenant which is an instance in Azure Active Directory at Azure portal console.
-  - (or you may use an existing Azure AD tenant like your organization's Office 365)
   - https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-access-create-new-tenant
     - Please note when you create a new Azure AD tenant, you become the first user of that tenant.
 As the first user, you're automatically assigned the Global Admin role.
+  - You may use an existing Azure AD tenant like your organization's Office 365 instead of creating it.
 - Step2: Change or add additional domain names / Add users / Add groups and members in the tenant, if you want.

 ```